F-POD Training

 So periods when the POD was not in the water, or when the deploying boat's sonar was being detected should be 'cropped' producing a file with 'PART 128d 9h 1m' at the end of the name.

-See the video on cropping on YouTube....
+See this video on cropping.

 4. Finding the cetaceans